get10acious/rops_h1_poc_analytics/TEMPLATE_README.md

 ## Overview

-This repository serves as a cookie-cutter template for students to build natural language analytics systems with MCP integration.
+This repository serves as a GitHub template repository for students to build natural language analytics systems with MCP integration.
 The template includes comprehensive documentation, boilerplate code, and AI assistant guidance.

 ## Template Management Commands